bloc42/news/README.md

 - `passport.js`: Configurations and strategy definitions for [passport](http://www.passportjs.org/).
 - `schema.js`: Exports merged schema for GraphQL API.

+### Naming convention

+Use `camelCase` for:

+- Variables.
+- MongoDB document fields.
+- GraphQL schema.

+Use `PascalCase` for:

+- React component name and filename.

+Use `UPPER_CASE` for:

+- Constants.

 ### GraphQL

 There is a useful tool to interact with GraphQL API: